 Which Is Better for Cutting?

-- Better performance on thick hardwood / MDF / acrylic
+- Better performance on thicker hardwood / MDF / acrylic

 Use Case Guide